Natural Language Processing and Natural Language Understanding

-(NLP) tools in a few projects in the past years.
-But only recently, while involved with a Natural Language Processing chatbot project, I noticed the term (NLU).
-Natural Language Understanding
+I used Natural Language Processing (NLP) tools in a few projects in the past years.
+But only recently, while involved with a chatbot project, I noticed the term Natural Language Understanding (NLU).

 NLU can be seen as a subfield of NLP.
 NLP englobes all techniques used for parsing text and extracting some knowledge about it.
 It could be finding out what are the common entities in the text, calculating the likelihood of a certain word being a preposition or a verb, sentiment analysis, or even spell checking sentences.